dcodeIO/PSON/README.md

 How does it work?
 -----------------
 PSON combines the best of JSON, BJSON, ProtoBuf and ZIP to achieve a superior small footprint on the network level.
-Basic constants like `null`, `true` and `false` and small integer values are efficiently encoded as a single byte.
+Basic constants and small integer values are efficiently encoded as a single byte.
 Other integer values are always encoded as variable length integers.
 Additionally it comes with progressive and static dictionaries to reduce data redundancy to a minimum.
 In a nutshell:

-* 256 single byte values
+* 246 single byte values
 * Base 128 variable length integers (varints) as in protobuf
 * 32 bit floats instead of 64 bit doubles if possible without information loss
 * Progressive and static dictionaries